Website Redesign

 Performance

-Industry guidance repeatedly links speed and message clarity with stronger engagement and rankings, while design-only refreshes often underperform.[2]
+Industry guidance links speed and message clarity with stronger engagement and rankings.
+Refreshes that change visuals alone often miss the underlying conversion problems.[2]

 Best use